Launching an Agora DAO

 Step 3: Governor Contract Deployment

-In order to put your DAO on-chain, you will be prompted to sign a series of 8 transactions.
-In total, the transactions will cost approximately 120 ADA to complete.
+In order to put your DAO on-chain, you will be prompted to sign a series of 4 transactions.
+In total, the transactions will cost approximately 115 ADA to complete.
 Each transaction puts a different aspect of your organization's governance rules on-chain.
-All fees are pooled and then distributed to all pools that created blocks during an epoch.
+All fees are pooled, and then distributed to all Stake Pools that created blocks during an Epoch.

 Step 4: Check out your new DAO!